adamranieri/2203Java/Projects/project1.md

 # Project 1

 ## Overview
 You will be creating a REST API for an expense reimbursement system.
 The system will will allow the company to track expenses and analyze spending.
 You will design the entities.
+You have two entities.
+Employee and Expense.

 ## Timeline of deliverables
 - TUE 4/19